bilalshahzad139/BsDrillDown/README.md

 		 - Level from where Employee (or whatever meaningful data) data starts.
 Example empLevel: 3
 	- **defaultState**
 		 - What to show as default selection.
 Example defaultState: [-1]
+    - **manageLevelWiseData**
+		 - By default it is true.
+If it is true, it manages level wise data & allows you to get data against specific level.

 ## How It works
 - It takes an object which contains hierarchical data & configuration.